roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-06 ****** byTheTalkMan© (This story is posted on the Literotica website.
+(This story is posted on the Literotica website.
 Do not repost anywhere else without the author's consent.
 For fans of my stories, they know what kinds of things to expect.
 This story deals with similar themes as the stories by wannabeboytoy, seducedHylas, and Dark Betrayal, namely cheating, betrayal, and heartbreak.
 This series of stories feature some light sci-fi elements, but for the most part, they are in the background.
 If stuff like that isn't your cup of tea, then you probably shouldn't bother reading it.
 And finally, I do not condone any of these actions in real life.
 This is just a story.
 Enjoy.)

  ************